Review Process#

 First refusal for completing the SciTech review should go to the main code owner(s) for the area affected.
 If they don’t want to then they may have suggestions for other suitable reviewers or you can approach anyone who would have good insight into the changes made.

-Once you have found a reviewer add their GitHub user ID to the pull request description and request their review.
+Once you have found a reviewer and are ready for review, add their GitHub user ID to the pull request description.
+Their review will automatically be requested by the review project workflow.

 Guidance for the SciTech reviewer can be found on the SciTech review page.